Takakiriy/brebase/README.md

     WARNING: Your branch is behind '____'.
 Hint: run "brebase pull" and "brebase push" command.
     Your branch is ahead of '____'.
 Hint: run "brebase push" command.

-If current branch is at same position as main feature branch, nothing will be displayed.
+### If current branch is at same position as main feature branch

+Nothing will be displayed.

     $ export BREBASE_MAIN_BRANCH=____
     $ brebase status
     $

-If current branch B is behind from main feature branch F:
+### If current branch B is behind from main feature branch F

+If current branch B is behind

     B - F&A